Index To All Six Sections

 "I will give to you and to your descendants after you, the land of your sojournings, all the land of Canaan, for an everlasting (Heb. olam) possession; and I will be their God."
 (Genesis 17:8 NASB)

-However, in the following verse olam cannot be understood quite as literally, but refers to a long, indefinite period.
+However, in the following verse olam cannot be understood as forever but as a long, indefinite period.

 then his master shall bring him to God, then he shall bring him to the door or the doorpost.
 And his master shall pierce his ear with an awl; and he shall serve him permanently (Heb. olam).
 (Exodus 21:6 NASB)